-The Brandywine Community Library’s Mission is to encourage learning by providing access to information, technology, resources and services, be a gathering place for the community, and promote the love of reading.
+The Mission of the Brandywine Community Library is to encourage learning by providing access to information, technology, resources and services, be a gathering place for the community, and promote the love of reading.

 - Circulate collections of current high-demand, high-interest materials in a variety of formats.

-Offering programs and services for all ages that encourage reading, learning and cultural enrichment.
+- Offer programs and services for all ages that encourage reading, learning and cultural enrichment and informational entertainment.

 - Promote school district cooperative programs that support students at all academic levels.

 - Provide reference tools to adults and children including Internet access and computer software.

 - Offer interloan services through the statewide ACCESS PA service and the countywide system.

 Brandywine Community Library, a non-profit incorporated public library, was established in 1989.
 A study by the Berks County Library Planning Project in 1985 concluded that there was a strong need for public library services in the area based on rapid growth and the lack of public library facilities.

 The Brandywine Community Library Association was established in May 1988.
 Community support was solicited and the Lutheran Home of Topton provided a site for the library.
 In September 1988, the Brandywine Community Library was officially recognized by the Pennsylvania State Library and was accepted as a member of the Berks County Public Libraries.
 A librarian was hired in February 1989 and the library was officially opened on March 11, 1989.